As the board of directors, General Conference Board acts as the governance and decision-making entity for the BIC U.S.

 Vocationally, Gary owns Quality Greenhouses and Perennial Farm, a wholesale annual and perennial plant business in the Dillsburg area that he co-founded in 1985.
 Serving independently owned garden centers, farm markets, and landscapers within a 200-mile radius of Dillsburg, his business has grown to employ 60 full-time workers and as many as 150 additional workers during the busy season.

 Gary and Gloria have two adult children, Brett and Jessica.
 Brett lives with his wife, Sarah, in York Springs, Pennsylvania, and is employed by Quality Greenhouses.
 Jessica lives with her husband, Douglas, in the Dillsburg area and is a stay-at-home mom with their son, Oliver.

-Jeff Piepho, of the Midwest Conference, began his term on General Conference Board in 2014.
+Jeff Piepho, representing the Midwest Conference, began serving on General Conference Board in 2014.